Cristian-Baldenegro/Anomalous_coupling_code/README.md

 # Anomalous_coupling_code
 C++ code to analyze FPMC output root files for AA->XY anomalous coupling (XY=AZ, ZZ,WW,AA)

+To run:
+-make clean
+-make
+-./aaAnom_signal (Outputs ROOT file with histograms that you can use for your analysis)

 Workflow:
 -You need an FPMC tmpntuple.ntp transformed to a root file with the command h2root tmpntuple.ntp yourfilename.root .
 For instructions to run FPMC see our Twiki page https://twiki.cern.ch/twiki/bin/view/Sandbox/ExclusiveDiphotonAnalysis#Forward_Physics_Monte_Carlo_FPMC